 1. INTRODUCTION 4

 2. MEETING PRINCIPLES 4

 3. BEFORE THE MEETING 4

-Timing of ordinary council meetings
+Timing of ordinary council meetings {

-Extraordinary meeting

-Notice to councillors of ordinary council meetings 5
+Notice to councillors of ordinary council meetings (

-I Notice to councillors of extraordinary meetings 5
+Notice to councillors of extraordinary meetings ;

-(Questions with notice 6
+Questions with notice (

 Agenda and business papers for ordinary meetings

-1 Availability of the agenda and business papers to the public 7
+Statement of ethical obligations

-, Agenda and business papers for extraordinary meetingsPre-meeting briefing sessions 7
+Agenda and business papers for extraordinary meetings

-4.
+4. Pre-meeting briefing sessions ، ؤ و

-5. COMING TOGETHER .
-10
+4 .
+5. COMING TOGETHER

-, Attendance by councillors at meetings .
-10
+Attendance by councillors at meetings

-- The quorum for a meeting .
-10

-Meetings held by audio-visual link
+Meetings held by audio-visual link .
+1 [·]

+Attendance by councillors at meetings by audio-visual link

-Entitlement of the public to attend council meetings
+Webcasting of meetings .
+1:

-Webcasting of meetings
+Attendance of the general manager and other staff at meetings

 THE CHAIRPERSON

-The chairperson at meetings

-Election of the chairperson in the absence of the mayor and deputy mayor
+The chairperson at meetings Election of the chairperson in the absence of the mayor and deputy mayor

+Chairperson to have precedence

-7. MÖDES OF ADDRESS
+7. MODES OF ADDRESS .
+15

 8. ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS .
 15

 9. CONSIDERATION OF BUSINESS AT COUNCIL MEETINGS .
 15

 Business that can be dealt with at a council meeting .
-15
+1

 Mayoral minutes

-I Reports of committees of council .
-17
+Reports of committees of council .
+1

-10. Questions
+Questions

+10

-. • Motions to be seconded
+Motions to be seconded

-I Notices of motion .
-17

 Chairperson's duties with respect to motions

-1 Amendments to motions .
-18
+Motions requiring the expenditure of funds

+Foreshadowed motions

-Foreshadowed motionsLimitations on the number and duration of speeches
+Limitations on the number and duration of speeches

-11. ·
+11

-, Voting entitlements of councillors .
-19
+Voting entitlements of councillors

-Voting at council meetings

-12. Voting on planning decisions
+Voting on planning decisions

-13.

-14.
+12

+13 DEALING WITH ITEMS BY EXCEPTION 20

+14 .
+CLOSURE OF COUNCIL MEETINGS TO THE PUBLIC 2

 Grounds on which meetings can be closed to the public

-ı Matters to be considered when closing meetings to the public .
-2'